Shaq Thompson

-Shaquille Green Thompson (born April 21, 1994) is an American football outside linebacker for the Carolina Panthers of the National Football League (NFL).
-He played college football at Washington.
-He also had a short stint with the Boston Red Sox organization as part of their rookie team in the Gulf Coast League.
-Since being drafted he has played a hybrid safety/linebacker position for the Panthers, also known as the "big nickel".
+Shaquille Green Thompson (born April 21, 1994) is an American professional football linebacker for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Washington Huskies, earning first-team All-American honors in 2014.
+He also had a short stint playing baseball with the Boston Red Sox organization as part of their rookie team in the Gulf Coast League.
+Since being drafted by the Carolina Panthers, he has played a hybrid safety and linebacker position, also known as "the Big Nickel".